Software-Engineering-Group-UP/RSE-UP/chapters/git_advanced.md

 ## Summary

 Branches and pull requests seem complicated at first, but they quickly become second nature.
 Everyone involved in the project can work at their own pace on what they want to, picking up others' changes and submitting their own whenever they want.
 More importantly, this workflow gives everyone has a chance to review each other's work.
-As we discuss in Section **TODO** ref(style-review), doing reviews doesn't just prevent errors from creeping in: it is also an effective way to spread understanding and skills.
+As we discuss in Section *[Checking style](https://software-engineering-group-up.github.io/RSE-UP/chapters/clean_readable_code.html#checking-style), doing reviews doesn't just prevent errors from creeping in: it is also an effective way to spread understanding and skills.